HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 [The APIs shipped in Chrome 138](https://developer.chrome.com/release-notes/138#web_apis) but are not currently available on mobile devices.

-They have achieved the widest adoption of the Built-in AI APIs.
-The July 2025 HTTP Archive crawl detected these APIs on approximately 0.28% of all desktop sites and 0.26% of all mobile sites (see the following figure).

 {{ figure_markup(
   image="genai-translator-language-detector-adoption.png",
   caption="Translator and Language Detector API adoption.",